Is it possible to make real money as a blogger?

 Or… it could seem like a hyped-up fantasy that’s not really possible.

 I’ve been working online since 2007, and full-time since 2008.
-Over the past decade I’ve made more than $1 million thanks to my blogs.
+Over the past decade, I’ve made well over $1 million thanks to my blogs.
 After working as a blogger for so long I can tell you that it is possible to make a good income with a blog.

 But the truth is, building a successful blog takes a lot of work and some patience.
 The same can be said about any type of business.
 No business is easy or else we would all be doing it.